Improvisation and Playing by Ear

 Free your creativity

-hands playing piano
+Hands playing piano

-Classically-taught, but no idea what to do if the notes aren't written out?
+Classically-taught, but no idea what to do if the notes aren’t written out?
 Many people learn piano for years and without being taught how to improvise or play by ear.
 And these are the skills that enable you to just sit down and play for fun.
-There is so much fun to be had with the flexibiltiy and creativity of these skills!
+There is so much fun to be had with the flexibility and creativity of these skills!

 “I think creativity is important, and self-expression.
 Music is a language.
 You don’t learn to speak by learning poems off by heart”